Vira Nirvana Samvat

 The Vira Nirvana Samvat (era) is a calendar era beginning on 7 October 527 BCE.
-It commemorates the Nirvana of Lord Mahaviraswami, the 24th Jain Tirthankara.
+It commemorates the nirvana of Mahavira, the 24th Jain Tirthankara.
 This is the oldest system of chronological reckoning which is still used in India.

 History

-The earliest text to mention 527 BCE as the year of Lord Vardhaman Mahavira's Nirvana is Yati-Vrishabha's Tiloya-Pannatti (6th century CE).
-Subsequent works such as Jinasena's Harivamśa (783 CE) mention the Vira Nirvana era, and give the difference between it and the Shaka era (beginning in 78 CE) as 603 years, 5 months & 10 days.
+The earliest text to mention 527 BCE as the year of Mahavira's nirvana is Yati-Vrishabha's Tiloya-Pannatti (6th century CE).
+Subsequent works such as Jinasena's Harivamśa (783 CE) mention the Vira Nirvana era, and give the difference between it and the Shaka era (beginning in 79 CE) as 605 years, 5 months & 10 days.

-On 21 October 1974, the 2500th Nirvana Mahotsava was celebrated (according to the Indian National calendar) by the Jains throughout India and overseas.
+On 21 October 1974, the 2500th Nirvana Mahotsava was celebrated (according to the Indian national calendar) by Jains throughout India and overseas.

 Usage

-The Jain year Vira Nirvana Samvat is obtained by adding 470 years to the Kartikadi Vikram samvat.
+The Jain year Vira Nirvana Samvat is obtained by adding 469 or 470 years to the Kartikadi Vikram Samvat.
 For example, The Vira Nirvana Samvat 2544 started right after Diwali of 20 October 2017 on Vikram 2074, Kartika Krishna Amavasya (Chaitradi and Purnimanta).
-The new Chaitradiadi Vikram samvat (common in North India) starts seven months earlier in Chaitra, thus during Chaitra-Kartika Krishna, the difference between Vikram and Vir Nivana samvat is 469 years.
+The new Chaitradiadi Vikram samvat (common in North India) starts seven months earlier in Chaitra, thus during Chaitra-Kartika Krishna, the difference between Vikram and Vir Nivana samvat is 469 years until Kartik Shukla 1 (Day following Diwali), when the difference becomes 470 years.

 The Jain business people traditionally started their accounting year from Dipawali.
 The relationship between the Vir and Shaka era is given in Titthogali Painnaya and Dhavalaa by Acharya Virasena:

-Thus the Nirvana occurred 603 years, 5 months and 11 days before the Saka era.
+Thus, the Nirvana occurred 605 years, 5 months and 10 days before the Saka era.

 From Vikram samvat, Vira Nirvana Samvat is obtained by adding 470, except during April to November, when 469 should be added.
 That is because the North Indian (Chaitradi Purnimanta) Vikram Samvat increments with Chaitra Krishna to Chaitra Shukla transition, where as Vira Nirvana Samvat increments with Kartika Krishna to Kartika Shukla transition.
 From the Julian year, VNS is obtained by adding 526 from January to November and 527 during November to December.